 - 3 part perlite or silica sand, 2 parts peat moss

 - 3 part perlite or silica sand, 1 part peat moss

 - 3 parts perlite, 2 parts peat, 1 part silica sand, 1 part orchid bark

 - 1 part high-quality long-fiber sphagnum, 1 part silica sand

 - pure live sphagnum

-I grow my Cephalotus in the same mix that I use for Venus flytraps – 5 parts peat, 3 parts silica sand, 2 parts perlite – and they do well in that too.
-Whatever you choose to use, make sure that it has good aeration, drains well and nutrient poor and acidic.
+I have grown my Cephalotus in the same peat-based mix that I use for Venus flytraps – 5 parts peat, 3 parts silica sand, 2 parts perlite – and they do well in that too.
+Whatever you choose to use, make sure that it has good aeration, drains well and nutrient-poor and acidic.
 Never use potting soil, or nutrient-enriched peat moss, like Miracle-Gro brand, because it will kill your Cephalotus.

 Choosing a Pot

 The number one killer of many Cephalotus in cultivation is overwatering.
 People have even coined the phrase “sudden Cephalotus death syndrome” which is most likely a result of root rot from overly wet conditions.
 Avoiding this is fairly easy, however.
 Using a large, deep pot and watering from the bottom will keep the soil moist without keeping the roots too wet.

 A large deep pot will also allow you to grow the plant for quite a while before having to consider repotting it.
 With a sufficiently large pot, repotting can be done only every other year.
 Cephalotus do best in insulated foam pots that provide protection for their roots, but plastic pots work well, as do glazed clay pots.
 Whatever pot is chosen, it is imperative that the pot has a drain hole.